The Devils Sooty Brother. or Don’t show your gold too soon. Or Why in Iron John the boy hid his Golden hair.

 Why these terms? well perhaps they are the opposite of the Status Quo’s terms and conditions.
 Remember the description of the Wildman from the bottom of the dirty pond, long unkept hair smelly etc. the same description.
 Being unacceptable the wildness was imprisoned and kept locked safely away.
 A great description of our penal system.
 The other description is our shadow, some of it personal some of it collective in nature.

 When the Status Quo does not support the returning warrior or they belong to the losing side, it is crisis time for those warriors.
 When there is a crisis, all the stories say the same thing.
 Go for a walk into the forest.
 The forest has answers and processes for healing.
 I’m sitting here in South Africa at day 40 of a lock-down for the Corina-19 virus.
 South Africa has gone from a wobbly democracy to a benign dictatorship.
 Collectively we all went into our fox holes to wait out the crisis.
 While hoping for a return to the Status Quo we all knew at the same time collectively that life will never be quite the same again.
 However, as the Virus crashed across the boundaries erected by the prevailing Status Quo it revealed in stark reality Soul truth, namely that we are all connected, and no amount of force or extreme isolation is going to change that.
 In fact, extreme isolation actually proves the soul’s point.
-So now the poor and the disenfranchised can kill us just by their presence the status quo can no longer just be ignore them.
+So now the poor and the disenfranchised can kill us just by their presence the status quo can no longer just be ignored by them.

 The forest is beckoning, but who has the courage to go there?
-The story has been there for us and left us signposts to follow, if we have the courage for the Quest.
+The story has been there for us and left us signposts to follow if we have the courage for the Quest.

-In the Christian world the underground is associated with the Greek Hades.
+In the Christian world, the underground is associated with the Greek Hades.
 Hades was one of three worlds ruled by the Zeus brothers franchise.
-In the shamanic world the underworld is the progenitor of this one.
+In the shamanic world, the underworld is the progenitor of this one.
 While not everything in the underworld is manifest here it can be, which is why when we visit the below, world seemingly magical things can happen.

 The narrative says: The soldier said, “All right, if there is no help for it,” and went off with the little man, who straightway led him down into hell.